-Noka: Found has the brilliant idea of smashing the furniture down and refashioning all of it into a fort-igloo hybrid.
+- Noka: Found has the brilliant idea of smashing the furniture down and refashioning all of it into a fort-igloo hybrid.
 Albeit, he did almost none of the work and spent most of the time searching for his bacon-print underwear to fly as the fort's flag, he still managed to convince Abel and Solo to help him.

 Az: Yes!
 Convince!
 How do you sell someone the angle of "Wanna destroy the furniture in this room and turn it into a fort?
 We can stick my underwear on top and call it the flag!" — actually that's pretty convincing in itself...

 Stuttering Craig: Seeing something pretty will never be more important than gameplAY- what is that over there. *pauses* That looks really- I'll be right back.
 Hold on.
 That looks really cool. *Runs off* IT'S SO SHINY!

-Dan Carlin's hardcore history says that the Romans describe Germanic invaders in more or less this way.
+- Dan Carlin's hardcore history says that the Romans describe Germanic invaders in more or less this way.
 Tall, strong, unbelievably brave, skillful with weapons, a monstrous horde descending on Rome!
 Then they get distracted by Spain for a few years.

-There's another one, in which he's committed to writing a school essay:
+- There's another one, in which he's committed to writing a school essay:

 Bart: Gotta study, gotta study, gotta look at that bird...

 - Even in the early episodes before the characters became very exaggerated Bart showed signs of having concentration issues.
 In "Bart Gets an F", a season 2 episode, he promises to do better on the next history test, as the teachers were saying he might have to repeat his grade, and when he really sits down at his desk (which he put in the basement so he would not get distracted by the fun snow day everyone else was having), he finds he cannot remember anything and cannot concentrate.
 Even after studying hard he still fails the test, and only scrapes a D by remembering a bit of information that was historical and a fact but was not really relevant.

 Homer: I know, you see when I get bored I make up my own movie, I have a very short attention span... look a bird!

-Upon discovering a man identical to himself lying knocked out in front of Moe's:
+- In "Fear of Flying", upon discovering a man identical to himself lying knocked out in front of Moe's:

-When Homer attended college, he left the classroom to chase a dog, running merrily around a tree.
+- In "Homer Goes to College", he left the classroom to chase a dog, running merrily around a tree.

-When Marge wrote a novel and Homer promised to read it:
+- When Marge wrote a novel and Homer promised to read it:

-Homer: No, gotta read Marges' book.
+Homer: No, gotta read Marge's book.
 Can't get distracted.
 Distracted, that's a funny word.
-Does anyone ever get 'tracted'?
+Does anyone ever get "tracted"?
 I'm gonna call the suicide hotline and ask them.

 Timmy: Well, I'm Timmy Turner.
 I'm ten years old and I have a short attention span.
 Also... (pauses for a moment, then walks off)